SinisterSpatula/RetroflagGpiGuides/OpenborBeta6510.md

 * then `cd ~/OpenBOR-Raspberry-master`

-* then get the patch
+* then get the patch (this is a pi zero specific patch!)
 ```
 wget https://github.com/SinisterSpatula/SuperRetropieGuides/raw/master/data/4-Galina.diff
 ```